Residency: Anatomic Pathology

 Stipends and Benefits

-Stipend levels depend on the program sponsor.
-Stipends begin at $30,000 with benefits for NCSU training positions and for NCSU / External Institution Partnership positions and cover 3-years of training.
-Candidates enrolled in the NCI Molecular Pathology Graduate Fellowship (MPGF) receive 2-years of residency funding and benefits dependent on NIH funding levels and receive subsequent support for Ph.D. training.
+Stipend levels depend on the program.
+Stipends begin at $35,000 with benefits for NCSU training positions and cover 3-years of training.
+Candidates enrolled in NCI Graduate Scholars in Molecular Pathology receive 2-years of residency funding and benefits dependent on NIH funding levels and receive subsequent support for Ph.D. training.

-Anatomic pathology residents will be assigned a three-member residency advisory committee composed of two pathologists and one non-program faculty member, selected to meet the academic interests of the resident.
+Anatomic pathology residents are assigned a three-member residency advisory committee composed of two pathologists and one non-program faculty member, selected to meet the academic interests of the resident.
 Residents meet with their committee at least biannually for career and residency guidance.
-Residents are evaluated two times each year, by Dec 1 and Apr 1.
-There is a standard evaluation form.
-A copy of the form is submitted to the associate Dean for Services and one is placed in the trainees file.
+Pathology case training, guidance and mentorship occurs daily to weekly as there is ample discussion with faculty about pathology principles and practice.

 Diverse opportunities are available to residents choosing to pursue graduate training.
 Residents planning a Ph.D. degree will be encouraged to identify mentors and to seek graduate stipend support during the residency period.
 Graduate studies at North Carolina State University may be pursued in one of a variety of areas including toxicology, carcinogenesis, oncology, infectious diseases, immunology, cell biology, pathology, physiology and microbiology.
 In addition to NC State University, research training opportunities are available at several institutions in the Research Triangle Park, including the National Institutes of Environmental Health Sciences, as well as the University of North Carolina School of Medicine and Duke University School of Medicine.
 Graduate programs are organized through NC State University and the research can be done in laboratories at the various institutions.
 When selecting candidates for open residency positions, preference will be given to individuals wishing to pursue graduate studies leading to the Ph.D. degree.

 The residency program director will coordinate the selection process and will review candidate material with anatomic pathology faculty.
-The closing date for NCSU training positions and NCSU / Partnership positions is October 15 of the year preceding an open July 1 position.
+Applications will start to be reviewed in October of the year preceding an open July 15 position.
 Occasionally positions become available at alternate times depending on funding availability.
-The residency program director will meet with faculty to review application packets by December 1.
-NCI Molecular Pathology Graduate Fellowship (MPGF) program applicants should follow application deadlines provided at the NCI.
+NCI Molecular Pathology Graduate Fellowship program applicants should follow application deadlines provided at the NCI.
 Interviews will generally occur by phone conferencing.
 Candidates are encouraged to visit the program in person at their own expense in the 9-months preceding an application deadline.